Don’t buy a new one – just fix it up!

 Remove the track-pad and keyboard assemblies

-In order to get the mainboard out, before removing the screws, I peeled back the fabric cover over the LED bank.
+To get the mainboard out, before removing the screws, I peeled back the fabric cover over the LED bank.

 Removal of the remaining screws will free the mainboard from the clutches of the case.